 Cons- No reruns.
 No posts from other venues.
 Blogger usually takes a few hours to get the latest post up.
 Wordpress is the chic, happening blog place; Blogger is like the high school kids who eat lunch in the quad.

 Pros- Shows all new updates (major and minor).
 Updates instantly.

 Cons-Updates instantly!
-(Usually before I've managed to find and fix the biggest typos and dumbshit errors I missed before I hit "Publish".)
-No reruns.
+(Normally that wouldn't be a problem, but I am not a good writer.
+Usually I post before I've managed to find and fix the biggest typos and dingfab errors I missed before I hit "Publish".)
+R.S.S. feed do not include reruns–even the really good reruns.
 No posts from other venues.
 Many RSS readers are JUST text, so you won't see the fabulously hilarious images.
-Also, f you get a little behind on your feed, it feels like the sword of Damocles.
+Also, if you get a little behind on your feed, it feels like the sword of Damocles.

 the addys of all those Nigerian Princes.

 Pros- Shows all new updates (minor and major).
 Updates right away.

 Cons- No reruns.
 No posts from other venues.
 You already get ten billion e-mails a day.